zphang/lrqa/README.md

 ```
 [CLS] context [SEP] query option
 ```
 The strings are concatenated with *no spaces*.
+Hence, it is recommended to prepend spaces to option and query values.
 (Formatting may differ based on different tokenizers.)

 Converters to this standard format are available for a set of multiple-choice tasks (see: `lrqa/tasks.py`):